 Success means happiness.
-It means chasing adventures.
-It means making a difference.
+It means chasing adventures, making a difference.
 It means being a good mother, wife, daughter, friend.
-It is a moving target: I always feel a fresh benchmark appears every time I attain a goal.
+It’s a moving target: I always feel a fresh benchmark appears every time I attain a goal.
 Most of us cannot rest on our fleeting moments of success, because a new mission develops to lead us to do more, and to be and do better.

 What do you do for self-improvement?